Forward Rate Agreement Meaning

 Forward Rate Agreement, popularly known as FRA, refers to customized financial contracts that are traded Over the Counter (OTC) and allow the counterparties, which are primarily large banks, corporate to predefine interest rates for contracts which are going to start at a future date.

-There are two parties involved in a Forward Rate Agreement namely the buyer and Seller.
-The buyer of such contract fixes in the borrowing rate at the inception of the Contract and the seller fix in the lending rate.
-At the inception of an FRA, both parties are having no profit/loss.
+There are two parties involved in a Forward Rate Agreement, namely the Buyer and Seller.
+The Buyer of such contract fixes in the borrowing rate at the inception of the contract, and the seller fixes in the lending rate.
+At the inception of an FRA, both parties have no profit/loss.

-However, as time passes, the Buyer of the FRA benefits if Interest Rates increases than the rate fixed at the inception and Seller Benefits if the interest rates fall than the rate fixed at the inception.
-In short Forward Rate Agreement are Zero-sum games where the gain of one is a loss for the other.
+However, as time passes, the Buyer of the FRA benefits if Interest Rates increases than the rate fixed at the inception, and the Seller Benefits if the interest rates fall than the rate fixed at the inception.
+In short, the Forward Rate Agreement is Zero-sum games where the gain of one is a loss for the other.

 Forward Rate Agreement Formula